EmmanuelDemey/trainings-v2/training/chapters/javascript/03_syntax.md

 - Choose between `const` and `let`, and say what `const` really protects
 - Write a function, give it a default parameter, pass it to another function
 - Transform an array with `map`, `filter`, `reduce`, `sort` instead of a loop
+- Read, build and **copy** an object, and update one of its properties without touching the original
+- Find, update and remove one item of an array of objects, **by id**

 <br />